Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 - Pick ATS: Marquette (-8.5)

-Marquette is 3-3-0 against the spread this season compared to Texas' 2-5-0 ATS record.
-The Golden Eagles have a 2-4-0 record hitting the over, while games involving the Longhorns have a record of 4-3-0 when it comes to hitting the over.
-The teams score 160.6 points per game, 10.1 more points than this matchup's total.
+Marquette's record against the spread this season is 3-3-0, and Texas' is 2-5-0.
+A total of two out of the Golden Eagles' games this season have gone over the point total, and four of the Longhorns' games have gone over.
+The teams score 160.6 points per game, 8.1 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM